 The Change in the Music Industry

 Nobody can deny that the music industry has changed, especially from the consumer’s part.
 Only ten years ago people were ecstatic whenever they would become the proud owners of a Discman, allowing them to carry their music with them.
 Back then, tapes and CDs were how people got a hold of their music.
 Today, everything has become digitized; even the Discman has evolved into iPods and mp3 players.
-In this paper, the changes that took place in the music industry will be discussed as well as how the artists and the record labels were affected, and how the change in prices and availability online has still allowed record labels to make profit regardless of how low the prices are, or even if they are non-existent.
+This paper discusses the changes that are taking place in the music industry as well as how these changes affect both the artists and the record labels.,It will also address how the change in pricing and increase in online availability has continued to allow record labels to make profit regardless of how low the prices are, or even if they are non-existent.